glide-the/transformers-qwen3-moe-fused/README.md

 ### TODO

 * Fuse 4-bit dequant and MoE linear, see [`qwen3_moe_fused/quantize/layer.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/quantize/layer.py).
 Currently I've written a kernel in [`qwen3_moe_fused/grouped_gemm/forward_4bit.py`](https://github.com/woct0rdho/transformers-qwen3-moe-fused/blob/master/qwen3_moe_fused/grouped_gemm/forward_4bit.py) but it's slower than the unfused version when the batch size is large.
 * Multi-GPU support.
 I don't have multiple GPUs at home so I'm not focusing on this.
+Maybe worth checking [OpenSloth](https://github.com/anhvth/opensloth).
 * Upstream to Transformers or Unsloth.
 If you have any idea how to do this, please open an issue.

 ### License